-The Madagascar hissing cockroach (Gromphadorhina portentosa), also known as the hissing cockroach or simply “hisser”, is among the largest cockroach species, reaching 3 inches or more at maturity.
-Their unusually large size and generous protein content make them excellent feeders for large insectivorous reptiles and other similarly-proportioned animals.
-Naturally, they can be gutloaded and dusted like any other omnivorous feeder insect, and lots of animals love them.
+The Madagascar hissing cockroach (Gromphadorhina portentosa), also known as the hissing cockroach or simply “hisser”, is among the largest cockroaches in the world.
+They can grow up to 3 inches in length, and their substantial size and generous protein content make them excellent feeders for large insectivores.
+They also have enormous appetites, making them excellent candidates for gut loading.

-Feeding hissers to insectivorous animals is straightforward.
-There are no special requirements, and our only advice is to feed them one at a time because they are accomplished escape artists.
-More on their expert climbing abilities below.
+Feeding Madagascar hissing cockroaches to insectivores is easy and straightforward.
+There are no special rules, and our only advice is to feed them one at a time because they are accomplished escape artists.
+You can read more about their expert climbing abilities below.